dudeee/docs/README.md

  There are two ways to install Dude.
 You can either [grab the code and run it on your own servers](getting_started.md), or you can let us handle it for you.

  In case you want to us to handle the maintenance for you and provide you with a panel to control your bot, head over to our [pricing page](http://dude.pichak.co/pricing/) for more details.
+Using this panel you can install/remove plugins and configure your bot with ease.